-The goal is engagement and cooperation on both sides of the river.
-It could be seen (and controlled) from both Washington and Oregon.
-It would bring a smile to people and provide useful information by color coding.
+The goal is encourage engagement and cooperation on both sides of the river.
+It could be seen (and controlled) from both Washington and Oregon and bring a smile to people.
+Even provide useful information.

 This light sculpture might include the following features:

 2. Organic.
 These sculptures would only be visible at night.
 They would form images of common themes such as clouds, sun, the river, fish or birds.
 Lights could track people and objects with Bluetooth light controllers.

 The theme on the waterfront could be repeated in a land-based sculpture.
 It could provide proximity lighting in the pedestrian tunnel or shelter in the Jantzen Beach Mall.